 At Durham Virtual School we will:

-- Respond to parental/carer/guardian requests for advice and information about education such as on School places and admissions, appropriate and effective use of pupil premium plus, School attendance, Exclusion of pupils, SEND including Durham Special Educational Needs and Disability (SEND) Information Advice and Support Service, access to therapeutic support, Families Information Service: Local Offer.
+- Respond to parental/carer/guardian requests for advice and information about education such as on School places and admissions, appropriate and effective use of pupil premium plus, School attendance, Exclusion of pupils, SEND including Durham Special Educational Needs and Disability (SEND) Information Advice and Support Service, access to therapeutic support, Special educational needs and disabilities (SEND) and our Local Offer.
 This may include signposting to the designated teacher and referring to the school complaints procedure.

 - Respond to requests for advice and information from schools and other educational settings, including early years provision link to early years provision and alternative provision with regards to individual children and whole school approaches to support previously looked after children.